w3c/wot/plugfest/2018-sept-online/result-oracle.md

-# PARTICIPANT PlugFest Result for Online September 2018
+# Oracle PlugFest Result for Online September 2018

 This document summerizes the results of the Online September PlugFest held Sep 25-27.